palpratik56/House-Price-Prediction/README.md

 ## Dataset

-The dataset used in this project consists of 13 various features related to house attributes, bwlow is an overview of the features
+The dataset used in this project consists of 13 various features related to house attributes, below is an overview of the features

 | No. | Column            | Non-Null Count | Dtype   |
 |-----|-------------------|----------------|---------|